CoyoTan/portainer_templates/README.md

 # portainer_templates
 A list of templates used by the Coyotech Portainer server!

+At this time, development to this listing has stopped.
+Portainer CE 2.0 does not support the needed components to continue, docker-compose V3 support.
+Portainer CE 2.1 is mapped out to provide this compatibility, at which point this project will continue.

 ##TODO:
 1) Reminder: Be prepared to reformat portainer.json.
 When Portainer CE 2.1 comes out with support for Docker-compose v3, things will most certainly change.
 2) Docker-compose files are NOT complete.